From PCB Layout to Thermal Simulation: How MDT Devices Handle Heat in 50°C Environments

 Design validation without costly re-spins

 Key insight: Thermal simulation helps engineers identify risks before production, saving time and cost.
+A custom-engineered MDT project includes simulation data before the first prototype is built.

-Real-World Performance in 50°C Environments
+6. Real-World Performance in 50°C Environments

 Well-designed MDT devices must maintain stable operation in extreme conditions without thermal throttling or shutdown: